operard/oracle-cloud-tutorial/howto_deploy_mongodb.md

 # How to deploy MongoDB in Oracle Cloud (OCI) Linux VM for Developers?

-The following walk-through guides you through the steps needed to set up your environment to run MongoDB in Oracle Cloud Infrastructure.
+The following walk-through guides you through the steps needed to set up your environment to run MongoDB Enterprise or Community in Oracle Cloud Infrastructure.

 ## Prerequisites